Expulsion of Asians from Uganda: Consequences

 Some of those expelled were Nizari Ismaili Muslims.
 The Aga Khan IV, the Imam of Nizari Ismailis, phoned his acquaintance Canadian Prime Minister Pierre Trudeau.
-Trudeau's government agreed to allow thousands of Nizari Ismailis to emigrate to Canada.
+Trudeau's government agreed to allow thousands of Nizari Ismailis to immigrate to Canada.
 The exodus of Ugandan Indians took on a new level of urgency in the September following a telegram from Amin to the UN Secretary General Kurt Waldheim, in which it appeared that Amin was sympathetic to Hitler's treatment of Jews and an airlift was organised.
 The UN dispatched the Executive Secretary of the Economic Commission for Africa, Robert K. A. Gardiner, who attempted in vain to convince Amin to reverse his decision.

 A military committee was made responsible for the reallocation of the confiscated property, though Amin also personally redirected some material.
 In total, some 5,655 firms, ranches, farms, and agricultural estates were reallocated, along with cars, homes and other household goods.
 For political reasons, most (5,443) were reallocated to individuals, with 176 going to government bodies, 33 being reallocated to semi-state organisations and 2 going to charities.
 Possibly the biggest winner was the state-owned Uganda Development Corporation, which gained control over some of the largest enterprises, though both the rapid nature of the growth and the sudden lack of experienced technicians and managers proved a challenge for the corporation, resulting in a restructuring of the sector in 1974–75.
 Though some of the property fell into the hands of Uganda's traditional businessmen, most of the direct beneficiaries were soldiers and government officials.
 By the time Amin's regime collapsed in 1979, it was rumoured that there were no more than 50 Indians in Uganda.

-Economic impact
+Economic effects

 Despite Amin's claims of returning control of the economy to ordinary Ugandans, the expulsion greatly harmed the economy of the country.
 The gross domestic product of Uganda fell by 5% between 1972 and 1975, while manufacturing output tumbled from 740 million Ugandan shillings in 1972 to 254 million shillings in 1979.
 At the time of their deportation Indians owned 90% of the country's businesses and accounted for 90% of Uganda's tax revenue.
 The real value of salaries and wages plummeted by 90% in less than a decade following the expulsion, and although some of these businesses were handed over to native Ugandans, Uganda's industrial sector, which was seen as the backbone of the economy, was damaged due to the lack of skilled workers.